 The Fender American Telecaster measures 25.5-inches and comes with 22 medium-jumbo frets, making it easy and comfortable to play in.

 The Fender Telecaster guitar is an excellent choice in terms of its tone production with an ultra-noiseless single-coil bridge pickup, three-way selector switch, and a master tone switch for your convenience and to prevent unnecessary humming.

-This Fender electric guitar also comes with deluxe locking tuners to keep the strings stable and easy to adjust.
+This Fender guitar also comes with deluxe locking tuners to keep the strings stable and easy to adjust.